Martell0x1/containers/README.md

 # self-healing container with restart policies.
 - check the arabigdata directory.

-## Containeralize your application
-- imagine we have a python container and we want to excute a script on it .... how?
-- to do so one way is to write the script on your local machine and then copy it to the container.
-- so we made file.py and save it on our local machine , then we have a python:latest container running so the command used to copy files is `docker container cp file.py [containerhash]:[outputdir]`
-- we are in the repl mode in python , how to excute the script...
-- `exec(open('path to the file.py on container').read())`
-- this approach is not effecient as each time we modefie the file we will have to copy it again to the container.
 ## Container networking.
 - how to make 2 container see each other?
 - imagine we have 2 running containers , one for nginx and other for centos